GuanceCloud/guance-docs/docs/en/ci-visibility/explorer.md

 ## Data query and analysis

-Once the CI process and result data is reported to the Observation Cloud workspace, you can query and analyze Pipeline and Job success rates, failure causes, and specific failure sessions in the CI viewer by selecting a time range, searching for keywords, filtering, and more.
+Once the CI process and result data is reported to the Observation Cloud workspace, you can query and analyze Pipeline and Job success rates, failure causes, and specific failure sessions in the CI explorer by selecting a time range, searching for keywords, filtering, and more.

 ![](img/10.ci_5.png)

 ### Time Controls

-The CI viewer displays the last 15 minutes of data by default.
+The CI explorer displays the last 15 minutes of data by default.
 The 「Time Control」 in the upper right corner allows you to select the time range for which data is displayed.More details can be found in the document [Time control description](../getting-started/necessary-for-beginners/explorer-search.md#time) 。

 ### Search & Filter

-In the CI viewer search field, it supports various search methods such as keyword search, wildcard search, correlation search, JSON search, etc. It supports value filtering by `tags/attributes`, including forward filtering, reverse filtering, fuzzy matching, reverse fuzzy matching, existence and non-existence, etc.More search and filtering can be found in the document [Viewers search and filtering](../getting-started/necessary-for-beginners/explorer-search.md) 。
+In the CI explorer search field, it supports various search methods such as keyword search, wildcard search, correlation search, JSON search, etc. It supports value filtering by `tags/attributes`, including forward filtering, reverse filtering, fuzzy matching, reverse fuzzy matching, existence and non-existence, etc.More search and filtering can be found in the document [explorer search and filtering](../getting-started/necessary-for-beginners/explorer-search.md) 。

 ### Analysis Mode

-In the CI viewer analysis column, it supports multi-dimensional analysis statistics based on **1-3 tags** to reflect the distribution characteristics and trends of the data in different dimensions and over time.Guance Cloud supports a variety of data graphical analysis methods, including time-series charts, leaderboards, pie charts, and rectangular tree charts.More details can be found in the document [Analysis mode of the viewer](../getting-started/necessary-for-beginners/explorer-search.md#analysis) 。
+In the CI explorer analysis column, it supports multi-dimensional analysis statistics based on **1-3 tags** to reflect the distribution characteristics and trends of the data in different dimensions and over time.Guance Cloud supports a variety of data graphical analysis methods, including time-series charts, leaderboards, pie charts, and rectangular tree charts.More details can be found in the document [Analysis mode of the explorer](../getting-started/necessary-for-beginners/explorer-search.md#analysis) 。

 ### Shortcut filter

-In CI viewer shortcut filter, you can edit "Shortcut Filter" to add a new filter field.
+In CI explorer shortcut filter, you can edit "Shortcut Filter" to add a new filter field.
 Once added, you can select its field value for shortcut filtering.

 **Note：**